ayrtonm/psx-sdk-rs/README.md

 directory where it was compiled.
-If you'd like to avoid `build-std`, another option might be to download the [core source](https://docs.rs/rust-libcore/0.0.3/core/) and add it as a dependency though I've never gotten this to work.
+If you'd like to avoid `build-std`, another option might be to download the [core source](https://docs.rs/rust-libcore/0.0.3/core/) and add it as a dependency though the kinks are still being worked out with this method.

-After compiling with cargo, the executable needs to be converted from ELF to the PS-EXE format used on the console.
+After compiling with cargo, the executable needs to be converted from ELF to the PS-EXE format used on the console using the `elf2psexe` utility or by running `app/finish.sh`.

 ## Running executables on hardware